How to Automate End-to-End Outbound Prospecting Workflows with Apollo.io

 The sequence builder includes A/B testing capabilities on Professional tier and above, but ignore this initially.
 Your first campaign should establish baseline deliverability, not optimize copy.

-What breaks if you skip authentication: Sequences will send, but a significant portion may land in spam.
+What can go wrong if you skip authentication: Sequences will send, but a significant portion may land in spam.
 You'll see open rates below 5% instead of the 30-50% range for properly configured domains.
-There's no warning in the Apollo UI—your sequence just silently fails.
+There's no warning in the Apollo UI—your sequence just may produce poor deliverability.

 Step 4: Add Prospects to Your Sequence (Day 8, 30 minutes)